ACR Messina

-Associazioni Calcio Riunite Messina S.r.l. is an Italian football club based in Messina, Sicily.
-It currently plays in Serie C.
+Associazioni Calcio Riunite Messina S.r.l. is a football club based in Messina, Sicily, Italy, that competes in the Serie D, the fourth tier of the Italian football league system.

 History

 Football in Messina

 The origins of the team go back to 1900, when Messina F.C. was founded in the city.
 The club has spent most of its existence in the lower Italian football leagues.
 They last competed in Serie B in 2007–08, which followed three consecutive seasons in Serie A. In July 2008, Messina were excluded from professional football due to financial issues, being later registered into amateur Serie D.

 The farthest Messina has reached in the Coppa Italia is the last 16.
 This was achieved in the 2000s decade.
 In the past, they have also reached the semi-finals in the Coppa Italia Serie C.